mayousif/Turbidity-Cleaner/README.md

 There are no requirements for the naming and location of these files.

 # Running the Program
 To start the program, open “RunProgram.cmd”.
 This should open a new window in your default internet browser.
 The initial startup screen will allow you to choose which level of data will be worked on (ex: Level 1 == raw data, which will lead to applying the automated detection algorithm).
 The program can apply one step per run.
 Therefore, it needs to be restarted after each step.
+Please refer to the videos for a more thourough step-by-step example of running the program.